nevakrien/resume/langs.md

 # Related Projects

-# ISO compliant multithreaded datalog interpter
+## ISO-Compliant Multithreaded Datalog Interpreter
 [link](https://github.com/nevakrien/datalog_par)

-Fully functional and tested datalog compiler and runtime.
+Fully functional and tested Datalog compiler and runtime.
-ISO compliance was verified with publicly available sources
+ISO compliance was verified with publicly available sources.

-The runtime is implemented using a custom datastructure and is measured to run a milion relations query in a 3 seconds even on older computers.
+The runtime is implemented using a custom data structure and is measured to run a million-relation query in 3 seconds even on older computers.

+---

-# Turing compiler
+## Turing Compiler
 [link](https://github.com/nevakrien/Turing-compiler)

-A C++11 and C99 project that compiles a turing machine like languge into x86 and arm assembly.
-The project is capable of inlining loops and removing constant branches as well as dead code.
+A C++11 and C99 project that compiles a Turing machine–like language into x86 and ARM assembly.
+The project is capable of inlining loops, removing constant branches, and eliminating dead code.
 It is also fairly fast to compile.

-The compiled programs are around 2x faster than runing an interpreter and they take significantly less disk room.
+The compiled programs are around 2× faster than running an interpreter and take significantly less disk space.

+---

-# SourceViewer
+## SourceViewer
 [link](https://github.com/nevakrien/SourceViewer)

-A dissasmbler inspired by the perf TUI with the goal of working with any build system. the tool supports C C++ and Rust as well as virtually any language that produces dwarf debug information.
+A disassembler inspired by the perf TUI with the goal of working with any build system.
+The tool supports C, C++, and Rust, as well as virtually any language that produces DWARF debug information.

+---

 ## Fayen-lang
 [link](https://github.com/nevakrien/Faeyne_lang)

-A simple functional programing languge with a stack based VM written in Rust.
+A simple functional programming language with a stack-based VM written in Rust.

+---

 ## Dynamic Parser
 [link](https://github.com/nevakrien/dynamic_parser)

-A simple LL1 parser generator that supports macros and dynamic changes to the grammar at runtime. this parser is complex enough to solve the C type grammar ambigiouty by itself by simply modifiying the grammar dynamically.
+A simple LL(1) parser generator that supports macros and dynamic changes to the grammar at runtime.
+This parser is complex enough to solve the C type grammar ambiguity by itself by simply modifying the grammar dynamically.

+---

-## PR to an open-source b compiler
+## PR to an Open-Source B Compiler
+[link](https://github.com/nevakrien/b)

 The PR added some minor optimizations to the compiler and laid out groundwork for others to continue.
-This code base is a bit weird and the work on it is mostly for fun.
+This codebase is a bit unusual and the work on it was mostly for fun.
-I have had no influnce over this style but working with it regardless.
+I had no influence over its style but worked with it regardless.

-[link](https://github.com/nevakrien/b)
+---

-## benchmarking errors
+## Benchmarking Errors
 [link](https://github.com/nevakrien/benchmark-errors)

-A collection of demonstrations of weird facts about computer architecture and performance. such as the order of object files meaningfully impacting performance. the demonstrations are allways supported by statistical analysis
+A collection of demonstrations of unusual facts about computer architecture and performance,
+such as the order of object files meaningfully impacting performance.

-# intel internship
+The demonstrations are always supported by statistical analysis.

+---

-# Ai deployment
+# Intel Internship

+## AI Deployment
-refrence Guy Tamir (intel): 054-788-5085
+Reference: Guy Tamir (Intel) – 054-788-5085

-This consisted of mostly checking out new ai-models (usually llms) and methods.
+This consisted mostly of checking out new AI models (usually LLMs) and methods,
-And then seeing what can be done to deploy them on new intel laptops.
+and then seeing what could be done to deploy them on new Intel laptops.
-The work forced a lot of familiarity with the vram limitations.
+The work required a lot of familiarity with VRAM limitations.

-This also included an passing in person workshop toghether with guy tamir for 20 people.
+This also included co-hosting an in-person workshop together with Guy Tamir for 20 people.

+---

-# C++ code reaserch
+# C++ Code Research
 [one of our papers](https://arxiv.org/abs/2312.13322)

-Been part of a reaserch group (intel+technion colab) foucesing on LLMs that specilize in C++ code and specifically high performance C++ code usually MPI or OpenMP.
+I have been part of a research group (Intel + Technion collaboration) focusing on LLMs specializing in C++ code, particularly high-performance C++ such as MPI and OpenMP.